 - 8. The Board shall negotiate a contract with the firm ranking the highest based on the evaluation standards and shall establish a price which the Board determines is fair, competitive and reasonable.
 Should the Board be unable to negotiate a satisfactory contract with the firm considered to be the most qualified at a price considered by the Board to be fair, competitive, and reasonable, negotiations with that firm must be terminated.
 The Board shall then undertake negotiations with the second most qualified firm, based on the ranking by the evaluation standards.
-Should the Board be unable to negotiate a satisfactory contract with the firm considered to be the second most qualified at a price considered by the Board to be fair, competitive, and reasonable, negotiations with that firm must be terminated.
+Failing accord with the second most qualified firm, the Board must terminate negotiations.
 The Board shall then undertake negotiations with the third most qualified firm.
-Should the Board be unable to negotiate a satisfactory contract with the firm considered to be the third most qualified at a price considered by the Board to be fair, competitive, and reasonable, negotiations with that firm must be terminated.
 Should the Board be unable to negotiate a satisfactory contract with any of the selected firms, the Board shall select additional firms in order of their rankings based on the evaluation standards and continue negotiations until an agreement is reached or the list of firms is exhausted. - 9.
 After the Board contracts with a firm, the firm shall bring to the Board for approval, detailed working drawings of the project. - 10.
-The Design Criteria Professional shall evaluate the compliance of the detailed working drawings and project construction with the Design Criteria Package and shall provide the Board with a report of the same. - (3) Contracts; Public Records.
+The Design Criteria Professional shall evaluate the compliance of the detailed working drawings and project construction with the Design Criteria Package, and shall provide the Board with a report of the same. - (3) Contracts; Public Records.
 In accordance with Florida law, each contract entered into pursuant to this Rule shall include provisions required by law that require the contractor to comply with public records laws. - (4) Emergency Purchase.
-The Board may, in case of public emergency, declare an emergency and immediately proceed with negotiations with the best qualified

-Design-Build Firm available at the time.
-The fact that an Emergency Purchase has occurred shall be noted in the minutes of the next Board meeting.
+The Board may, in case of public emergency, declare an emergency and immediately proceed with negotiations with the best qualified Design-Build Firm available at the time.
+The fact that an Emergency Purchase has occurred shall be noted in the minutes of the next Board meeting. - (5) Exceptions.
+This Rule is inapplicable when: - (a) The project is undertaken as repair or maintenance of an existing public facility; - (b) The funding source of the project will be diminished or lost because the time required to competitively award the project after the funds become available exceeds the time within which the funding source must be spent;

-- (5) Exceptions.
-This Rule is inapplicable when: - (a) The project is undertaken as repair or maintenance of an existing public facility; - (b) The funding source of the project will be diminished or lost because the time required to competitively award the project after the funds become available exceeds the time within which the funding source must be spent; - (c) The District has competitively awarded a project and the contractor has abandoned the project or the District has terminated the contractor; or - (d) The District, after public notice, conducts a public meeting under Section 286.011 of the Florida Statutes, and finds by a majority vote of the Board that it is in the public's best interest to perform the project using its own services, employees, and equipment.
+- (c) The District has competitively awarded a project and the contractor has abandoned the project or the District has terminated the contractor; or - (d) The District, after public notice, conducts a public meeting under Section 286.011 of the Florida Statutes, and finds by a majority vote of the Board that it is in the public's best interest to perform the project using its own services, employees, and equipment.

-Specific Authority: §§ 190.011(5), 190.011(15), Fla.
-Stat.
 Law Implemented: §§ 119.0701, 189.053, 190.033, 255.0518, 255.0525, 255.20, 287.055, Fla.
 Stat.